5 Best Patch Cables: Guide to Guitar Patch Cables

 By Mason Hoberg

-There are a lot of parts of being a musician that you never really consider when you’re first starting out, because odds are that you’re likely to be the first musician in your immediate family.
+There are a lot of parts of being a musician that you never really consider when you’re first starting out.
 Things like cables, matching ohms between a head and a speaker cabinet, and finding the best patch cable for your needs aren’t really explained to you until you run into a situation where you need to figure these things out for yourself.

 Luckily for you our articles are aimed at exactly that.
 If you’ve ever run into issues trying to figure out how to select the best patch cables for your needs you’ve come to the right place.
 The sections below will give you all the information that you need to make an informed purchase.
 So without much further ado, let’s get into the meat of the article.